riyaeliza123/PIT-detection-patterns/documentation.md

 Multiple issues at first glance: the nodes are not representative of the way antennas are located and again direction cannot be determined.
 Perhaps a similar approach on a geographic map will be better.
 This code can be found in the "archived methods" folder.

+### 2. Unsupervised learning to create profiles
+#### 1. Data preperation:

+The columns needed are:
+1. tag_id
+2. subloc (upstream/downstream)
+3. Number of detections (per location, per event)
+4. Dwell time (during each detection event)

+#### 2. Method:

+1. Feature engineering - subloc into one-hot encoding
+2. Create a df where the columns are tag_id, subloc_sequence (a list showing the direction of the tag), detection_counts (list of all detection events), dwell_timings(list of all dwell times per detection event).